Mission of A Center for the Arts

 In 2013, the Fergus Theatre auditorium was given an update.
 More comfortable seats, acquired from McKnight's Ordway Theater, were installed in the center section.
 These seats were higher and installed with an extra few inches of knee room in each row.
 The existing seats on the side were removed, raised, and reinstalled at a slight angle for better visibility, along with an extra couple of inches between rows.
 The auditorium also received a fresh coat of paint, and the dressing rooms have been updated.
-There is now fixed seating for 412, along with accessible seating for at least six patrons.
+There is now fixed seating for 412, along with accessible seating for six patrons.

 The Bakken Building